Today, I want to talk about how to get rid of stuff by addressing 11 common reasons why it’s hard to declutter!

 1. Lack of time to declutter

 One of the biggest reasons it’s hard to declutter for many people is simply lack of time.
-Our lives are busy and full, and sometimes it feels like there’s just not enough time to add decluttering to our never-ending to-do lists.
+Your life might already be busy and full.
+And sometimes it feels like there’s just not enough time to add decluttering to your already never-ending to-do lists.

 But the great thing is the more you declutter, the more time you’ll end up with.

 Decluttering does require that you put the time in upfront to start experiencing the benefits.
 But the benefits of clearing the clutter are totally worth prioritizing decluttering now!